Lower Mississippi River Cruise

 A knowledgeable guide will lead you through the National Military Park which commemorates the campaign, siege, and defense of Vicksburg in 1863.
 Stop at the impressive Illinois Monument, modeled after the Roman Pantheon.
 The exploration concludes at the Visitors Center where life-sized exhibits and artifacts from the Siege of Vicksburg are on display.

-Activity Level: Low | ADA ACCESSIBLE: Partial
+Activity Level: Low | ADA Accessible: Partial

-Activity Level: Moderate | ADA Accessibility: Partial
+Activity Level: Low | ADA Accessible: Partial

 Experience a once-in-a-lifetime outdoor adventure at the Double C Ranch, perfect for nature-lovers and wildlife-enthusiasts.
 Aboard your private sport utility vehicle, guided by a local professional, enjoy breathtaking views as you travel through scenic hardwood forest, cattle fields, farmlands, and pine plantations.
 Back at the ranch, watch in awe during live tomahawk throwing, bullwhip popping, archery, and lasso throwing demonstrations.
-After, get some pointers on form and technique and prepare to shine and surprise yourself as you give it a try!
+After, get some pointers on form and technique and prepare to shine and surprise yourself as you give it a try.
 Take home a survivor certificate and photos to share.

-Activity Level: Moderate | ADA Accessibility: No
+Activity Level: Moderate | ADA Accessible: No

 This is a Signature shore excursion and should be reserved in advance.
 Please call (800) 894-8570 for information.